Platform

 Who is eligible for the Cold Weather Preparedness Grant program?

-To be eligible for the Cold Weather Preparedness Grant program, you must: Charity or eligible non-profit-type organization Initiative supports vulnerable people during extreme cold Emergency preparedness/response focus
+To be eligible for the Cold Weather Preparedness Grant program, you must: Charitable or non-profit status Supports vulnerable people in extreme cold Emergency preparedness or response focus

 What expenses are eligible under Cold Weather Preparedness Grant?

-Cold-weather emergency response programs supporting vulnerable populations.
-Programs that foster sharing of best practices for extreme cold preparedness and response.
-Training or mentoring to build relationships with emergency/disaster-response organizations and local government emergency preparedness staff.
-Developing protocols to identify, locate, and support vulnerable residents before, during, and after crises while addressing privacy concerns.
+Emergency response programs for extreme cold.
+Training or mentoring related to emergency preparedness.
+Sharing best practices with disaster response organizations and local emergency staff.
+Developing protocols to identify, locate, and support vulnerable residents before, during, and after crises.

 Who can I contact for more information about the Cold Weather Preparedness Grant?